yasaminrn/Sentiment-Analysis/README.md

 # Training data
 The training data is composed of processed data from two datasets of labeled tweets.
-The first dataset is tweets related to stocks, from Kaggle dataset below: https://doi.org/10.34740/KAGGLE/DSV/1217821
+The first dataset is tweets related to stocks, from Kaggle dataset: https://doi.org/10.34740/KAGGLE/DSV/1217821
 Total count: 5,791
 Negative count: 2,106